-- Intramural: Found in the muscular layers of the uterine wall.
+- Intramural – Develop within the muscular layers of the uterine wall

 Infertility due to fibroids depends on how and where your fibroids are growing.
 Many women who have uterine fibroids go on to become pregnant, while others may face difficulty.
-For example, submucosal fibroids disrupt implantation and embryo growth, which can lead to infertility or loss of a pregnancy.
+For example, submucosal fibroids can disrupt implantation and embryo growth, which may lead to infertility or pregnancy complications.

 Other ways fibroid tumors can lead to infertility include: